mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ```

 ### Write and execute a search that utilizes a runtime field
 In this instance, we will create a runtime field that will take the existing fields minutes and seconds, and turn them into a field called seconds_per_site.
+Therefore, 1 minute and 30 seconds would become 90 seconds for the seconds_per_site field.

-Other runtime fields could include:
+Other runtime fields could include, but are not limited to:
 - Create a field called state_code that takes the state name and abbreviates it.
-Such as New Hampshire to NH, and VT for Vermont.
+Such as shortening New Hampshire NH, and VT for Vermont.
+- Create a field describing whether the total length of totality is not applicable, long, short, or medium in time.
+- How many state parks have the same zipcode (parks_in_zipcode)
+- How many state parks are in the same state (parks_in_state)
+- How many state parks are in the same city (parks_in_city)

-Step 2 Perform the searcb
+Step 2 Perform the search
-It could be either:
-1) Search for fields with more than 200 seconds of converted totality time.
+The search could be:
+How many have seconds_per_site above a specific value such as 200.

+Bonus Options:
-2) Search for all of the state parks with the state_code of NH
+Search for state parks where the value (parks_in_city, parks_in_zipcode, or parks_in_state) are above 2.

 ## Performing Searches

 ### Write and execute a search query for terms and/or phrases in one or more fields of an index